Notes on the Geography of Micronesia (Pohnpei): Pohnpei

 Bingo: the emblem of the U.S. Naval Construction Battalions, the C.B.'s.

 The Seabees have competition now.
-Here's the new administration building for the Pohnpei State government.
+Here's the new administration building of the Pohnpei State government.
 Who built it?

 Here's your answer.